chrisanthropic/packer-debian2kali-ec2/README.md

 Run packer to create the AMI: `packer build kali.json`

-You now have a fully updated HVM Kali 1.1 AMI available in your AWS EC2 account.
+You now have a fully updated HVM Kali 1.1 AMI available in your AWS EC2 account